-Additionally, because we expect that certain of these patents will expire prior to commercialization of ActimabTM-A, the Company expects that in order to attract a commercialization partner for that product candidate, it will may need to reach an agreement with Facet to reduce the milestone payments and royalties currently required to be paid under our license agreement for HuM-195.
+Additionally, because we expect that certain of these patents will expire prior to commercialization of ActimabTM-A, we expect that in order to attract a commercialization partner for that product candidate, it will may need to reach an agreement with Facet to reduce the milestone payments and royalties currently required to be paid under our license agreement for HuM-195.
 There can be no assurance that the parties will be able to agree on an amendment to the terms of the license.
-Failure to reach such an agreement could materially adversely affect the Company's ability to find a commercialization partner for ActimabTM-A which may materially harm our business.
+Failure to reach such an agreement could materially adversely affect our ability to find a commercialization partner for ActimabTM-A which may materially harm our business.

-The BC8 antibody utilized in IomabTM-B is not patent protected.
+The BC8 antibody utilized in Iomab TM -B is not patent protected.